QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 * and you move your tiles (grass, ...) to your map, in the right layer

-Creating layer allows you to put things on top of another.
+Creating a layer allows you to put things on top of another.
 In Unity, you will have a grid and each tilemap is a layer.
 If you want something to be bellow / on top of the player, then play with ``Order in Layer`` property.